Grelot/blog/content/articles/error-messages/index.md

 }
 ```

-This way you code is shorter, cleaner and you can change all the error messages in a centralized way.
+This way your code is shorter, cleaner and you can change all the error messages in a centralized way.

 ## Command Line Interfaces (CLI)